 Top tips for understanding your old workplace pensions, how to find them and your options for transferring.

-World events in recent years have seen people’s working lives transformed.
+Millions of people have seen their working lives transformed as a result of the coronavirus.
 Some people might have done some re-evaluating, and even given up their nine-to-five to become self-employed.

 Becoming your own boss has lots of perks, but it also means your financial future rests on your shoulders.
 On top of managing all your business costs, you need to build up a retirement pot big enough to be able to fall back on in later life.

-Worryingly, recent research suggests that over 60% of all self-employed people have no pension savings.
+Worryingly, only one third of self-employed savers aged 35-54 have more than £25,000 in a pension – which is very unlikely to give you with a comfortable retirement income.
 Working for yourself means you don’t have the advantage of an employer’s workplace pension.
-Nor the employer contributions you’d receive or an HR department to set one up for you.
+Nor the contributions you’d receive from them or a HR department to set one up for you.
 Saving for retirement and managing your pension is solely your responsibility.

-Here’s some top tips to help you understand workplace pensions, how to find them and your options for transferring.
+Here’s some top tips for understanding your old workplace pensions, how to find them and your options for transferring.

-This isn’t personal advice, information correct on 4 May 2022.
-You’ll usually need to be at least 55 (rising to 57 from 2028) before you can access the money in your pension.
-Pension and tax rules can change, and any benefits depend on your circumstances.
-If you’re not sure what the best course of action is for your circumstances, please seek financial advice.
+This article and guide aren’t personal advice.
+Pension and tax rules can change and any benefits depend on your circumstances.
+If you’re not sure what the best course of action is for your circumstances, please ask for advice.

 To encourage people to save for the future, the government introduced auto enrolment.
-This means that employers must enrol eligible staff into a workplace pension scheme and pay into it on their behalf.
-The employee also has to pay in a portion of their salary to benefit.
+This means that employers have to enrol eligible staff into a workplace pension scheme and pay into it on behalf of their employees.
+An employee will also need to pay in a portion of their salary to benefit.

-When you change jobs your workplace pension still belongs to you, but payments into the scheme will stop.
-From this point on you’ll need to communicate directly with your pension provider.
+When you change jobs your workplace pension still belongs to you, but payment into the scheme will stop.

-Some older pension schemes also offer limited investments.
-Transferring them to a more modern pension that offers greater investment choice means more opportunities, and possibly even better returns.
+Some older pension schemes also have limited investment choice.
+Transferring old pensions into a more modern pension that offers variety means more opportunities and possibly even better returns.
 Remember, investments rise and fall in value, so you could get back less than you invest.

 By only needing to deal with one provider, it can even help you to free up some spare time – after all, running your own business often means that your time is money.